grisha/grisha.github.com/source/_posts/2018-01-23-explaining-proof-of-work.markdown

 To put it another way, if blocks weren't the input to the SHA256 function, we'd still have a distributed clock, but we couldn't tie blocks to the ticks of this clock.
 Using blocks as input addresses this issue.

+Noteworthy, our Proof-of-Work clock only provides us with ticks.
+There is no way tell order from the ticks, this is what the Merkle tree is for.

 ## What About the Distributed Consensus? ##